-In Quarter One, we'll start construction of the below-ground operational area to support the iconic Meat and Fish Hall, Dairy Produce Hall and the market offer in the lower market.
-Built under sheds H and I, it will include storage, food preparation areas, cool rooms and waste management, along with trader facilities such as lockers, showers and toilets.
-To enable these works, remaining fruit and vegetable traders still operating in Sheds H and I, along with other traders in these sheds, will need to relocate to the upper market sheds.
+In Quarter One, we'll start construction of the below-ground operational area to support the iconic Meat and Fish Hall and Dairy Produce Hall.
+It will include storage, food preparation areas, cool rooms and waste management, along with trader facilities such as lockers, showers and toilets.

 This area will connect to the belowground facilities in Quarter Two and will also feature upgraded technology and mechanical systems.
 Solar panels will be installed on the market's roofs supporting market operations and sustainability.